silgreen/sample-code-for-university/README.md

 This course is a mix of software engineering and an advanced java programming course.

 i will upload all my exercises on this repo.

+The course is finished on 03/06/2021 and here i will post the arguments of the course: